enova/saigo/exercise-007-json/README.md

 Only one attribute (`Name`) is being unmarshalled.
 Your job is to expand the `Phone` structure so that the unmarshalling will read the other attributes from the file and store them in the `Phone` slice.

-### Optional

-Create a database table for phones.
+Next, you must create a database table for phones.
 When the server is started, if the table is empty, seed the table with the phones from the json file.
 The /phones endpoint should then return whatever records are found in the phones table.